HubSpot/tooltip/docs/intro.md

 #### Changing the positioning

 Tooltips can be attached to 12 locations around the target.
-When initializing, you may set the `attach` property to any of the following:
+When initializing, you may set the `position` property to any of the following:

 ```coffeescript
 'top left'